BArcherResearch/AutoChamber/README.md

-## A note for those anxious about the 3d printing element of the project
+## A note for those anxious about the 3d printing element of this project

 If there is enough community support for the "Chamber_1" design (or future designs/iterations), 3d printing (and thus subsequent post printing epoxy sealing steps) could be avoided (or at least initially reduced) by investing in injection moulding moulds and providing some of the parts as a kit; for example the main body and lid.